akosma/PlaygroundBookGenerator/README.md

 horizontal rulers (that is, the `---` marker in Markdown, which translates as a `<HR>` tag in HTML.)

+It parses the first `<H1>` elements and uses its value as the title of the chapter.

 You can test the output of this tool by dropping the file `Sample.playgroundbook` in the iCloud/Playgrounds folder of the Finder.